Distemper (band)

-Distemper is a Russian ska punk band from Moscow that was founded in 1989 and is also successful outside of Russia.
+Distemper is a Russian ska punk band from Moscow that was founded in 1989.

 History

 Distemper was founded on 4 September 1989 in Moscow.
 They started out as a hardcore punk band and released their first record 2 years after the band was founded, still not very successful.
-In 1992 Dazent joined as a singer, who gave the band his characteristic hoarse voice.
 In 1993 they released another album.
-With their 1995 record Город (City) they had integrated a brass section and their style shifted to ska punk.
+With their 1995 record Город (City) they shifted to ska punk.
+They released 2 more albums.